Sarah Villiers, Countess of Jersey: Career

-Under the terms of her grandfather's will, she was the primary legatee, and she not only inherited Osterley Park but became senior partner of the banking firm Child & Co. after the death of her grandmother, Sarah Child.
+Under the terms of her grandfather's will, she was the primary legatee, and she not only inherited Osterley Park but became senior partner of Child & Co. after the death of her grandmother, Sarah Child.
 Her husband, George Villiers, added the surname Child by royal licence.
 The inheritance made her one of the richest women in England: in 1805 she was able to give £20,000 each to four family members without impairing her own income.
 In politics, she was a Tory, although she lacked the passionate interest in politics shown by her cousin Harriet Arbuthnot.
 On hearing that the Duke of Wellington had fallen from power in 1830, she burst into tears in public.
 She reportedly "moved heaven and earth" against the Reform Act 1832.

 Personal life

-Lady Jersey married George Child Villiers, 5th Earl of Jersey, on 23 May 1804, in the drawing room of her house in Berkeley Square.
+She married George Child Villiers, 5th Earl of Jersey, on 23 May 1804, in the drawing room of her house in Berkeley Square.
 Her husband's mother, Frances Villiers, Countess of Jersey (also Lady Jersey), was one of the more notorious mistresses of King George IV when he was Prince of Wales.
 Her own affairs, though conducted discreetly, were said to be numerous: Henry John Temple, 3rd Viscount Palmerston, was thought to be one of her lovers.
 When asked why he had never fought a duel to preserve his wife's reputation, Lord Jersey drily replied that this would require him to fight every man in London.
 Together, Sarah and George were the parents of seven children: